outofgas/ganache-snapshot-issue/README.md

 the EVM ends up in a state which contains information from the first (reverted) state.

-Steps to reproduce
+Steps to Reproduce
 ------------------

 1)  Check out Truffle test project and to navigate into the repo and install dependencies

     ```
     git clone https://github.com/outofgas/ganache-snapshot-issue